What are Fibroids?

 How are Fibroids Diagnosed?

 fibroid.pngBlood Tests.
-For women with irregular bleeding, a blood test can help determine if the bleeding is due to anovulation (not ovulating) or other medical conditions.
+In cases of irregular bleeding, blood tests can help determine if the bleeding is due to anovulation or other medical conditions.

 fibroid.pngUltrasound.
 Ultrasound is typically the first tool used to diagnose fibroids.
-It uses sound waves to create an image of the reproductive organs.
-Both transvaginal and transabdominal ultrasounds may be used to visualize fibroids, considering their varying sizes and locations.
+This imaging technique uses sound waves to create a picture of the pelvic organs.
+Both transvaginal and transabdominal ultrasounds may be used to account for fibroids of varying sizes and locations.

 fibroid.pngHysterosalpingography (HSG).
 HSG uses X-rays to produce images of the inside of the uterus and check if the fallopian tubes are open.
-It helps identify fibroids that protrude into or alter the shape of the uterine cavity or those blocking the fallopian tubes.
+It can help identify fibroids that alter the shape of the uterine cavity or block the fallopian tubes.

 fibroid.pngDiagnostic Hysteroscopy.
-Diagnostic hysteroscopy involves inserting a telescope-like instrument (hysteroscope) through the vagina and cervix into the uterus.
-It helps identify submucosal fibroids and other abnormalities within the uterine cavity.
+Diagnostic hysteroscopy involves inserting a small telescope-like instrument through the vagina and cervix into the uterus.
+It helps identify submucosal fibroids and other uterine cavity abnormalities.

 For more information: